-Reward yourself for the small wins to encourage yourself to keep going.
+If it’s important to you, you will make the time for it.
+Reward yourself with small wins to encourage yourself to keep going.

 But what will make the new habits easier to adapt is their enjoyability.

-Your morning ritual can be the catalyst that propels you to an amazing day.
+Your morning ritual can be the catalyst you need to have an amazing day.
+Let it empower you.

 Hoomans, Dr. Joel.
 “Leading Edge Journal.”
 35,000 Decisions: The Great Choices of Strategic Leaders.
 N.p.